aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 ### Updating and monitoring AWS IoT command execution status

-The sample didn't yet update the status of the AWS IoT command execution, so the following AWS CLI command
+The sample didn't yet update the status of the AWS IoT command execution, so the following sample command

 ```
 get-command-execution 33333333-3333-3333-3333-333333333333